Ideas For Staying Afloat

 More Below-Waterline Wisdom

-In "The Bad" photo on page 8 of the April issue of Seaworthy, the left picture shows a plastic water filter connected to the seacock.
+In "The Bad" photo in the April issue of Seaworthy, the left picture shows a plastic water filter connected to the seacock.
 Isn't that filter made of PVC or similar plastic?
 Why is it acceptable while PVC piping isn't acceptable?

 Steve D'Antonio: Nearly every aspect of the installation shown in the photo is undesirable.
 The seacock, the hose type, and the direct attachment of the strainer to the seacock are all incorrect.
 The strainer itself, while rated by the manufacturer for raw-water use, is, in my opinion, inappropriate for this and any raw-water application.
 With few exceptions, I remain unenthusiastic about PVC for raw-water plumbing in most situations, particularly when assembled in the field.
 Most PVC lacks the necessary tensile strength and modulus of elasticity to be confidently used in raw- water applications.
 I've encountered multiple examples of failed PVC in raw-water applications.
 Exceptions include PVC engineered, used, and supplied in situ by equipment manufacturers; watermakers for instance.